sagitaninta/MSc_Project/Obtaining genotype posterior probabilities.md

 The output file from realSFS looks something like the below.
 To gain an estimate of heterozygosity simply divide the first number
 by the second (double check this) for the folded spectrum.

-4. Get bootstrap estimates of the site frequency (optional):
+4. Get bootstrap estimates of the site frequency to see uncertainty in the estimate (optional):
 ```linux
 realSFS  $SAF -bootstrap 1000 > ${BAM%\.bam}_bootstraps.ml
 ```
+Heterozygosity estimates can be computed from several modern, high coverage samples which can then be averaged to use as a prior
+for all samples.

 ### Step 2: Implement the equation in Python to get posterior probabilities

 Now we have a heterozygosity estmate to use as a prior in our equation, we can implement it in python with a .glf file as input.
-Below is a breakdown of the script used (full script found here) and the command line argument used to run it.
+Below is a breakdown of the script used (full script found here - add in link) and the command line argument used to run it.

 1. Import modules needed (time not essential):
 ```python